 Found some interesting articles about a city you plan to visit?
 Don’t have time (or don’t want) to read them right now?
 Add them to Pocket to read later on your computer, tablet, or phone.
 I use Pocket for saving visa information pages, subway maps, and important information about destinations.

 My experience has been that prices for hotels on Expedia, Booking, and Hotels.com can vary quite a bit depending on the currency and country settings.
-Give Session Box a go for some serious Hotel Travel hacking.
+Give Session Buddy a try for some serious Hotel Travel hacking and travel planning.

 Notion is veyr popular note-taking and organization tool with powerful tools for collecting and organizing information.
 I use it as a sort of brain dump, others use it to manage their lives, travelers use it for travel hacking and planning.
 My travel plans go into a Notion doc alongside clips from the internet.
 Along with the notes, I add photos, web clippings, and anything else that might be relevant.